Materials You Need to Make Waterproof Vinyl Stickers at Home

 Cricut machines can't seem to cut on glossy surfaces.
 The scanning tool has a hard time identifying the enclosing box when cutting a glossy surface, so you'll run into countless errors.
 One way to hack this is to place non-gloss Scotch tape (like the one you use for wrapping gifts) on top of the bold black registration outline prior to cutting.

 From time to time your Cricut machine will need to be re-calibrated for alignment.
 If you don't have a thick border between your artwork and the cutline, it's likely that the cut alignment will get wonky over time.
+Recalibration doesn't take long, but you might waste a sticker sheet if you start a project without realizing the alignment is off.
+Once recalibrated, you can continue working as normal without issue!

 Sticker + Laminate Paper

-For the sticker paper, I use waterproof matte vinyl sticker paper for inkjet printers.
-I also add an additional non-gloss over-laminate sheet on top of my printed stickers to provide additional protection, rigidity, and another layer of waterproofing for the sticker artwork.
+Quick tip: I also add an additional non-gloss over-laminate sheet on top of my printed stickers to provide additional protection, rigidity, and another layer of waterproofing for the sticker artwork.

-Quick tip: I place the laminate overlay after the stickers are printed on the vinyl sticker paper, before I cut them out with my Cricut.
+I place the laminate overlay after the stickers are printed on the vinyl sticker paper, before I cut them out with my Cricut.
 This laminate sheet works perfectly with Cricut and any other cutting machines.

 If you're looking to make holographic stickers, this overlay option (instead of the laminate overlay) has been a lot of fun to work with.